qq431169079/Botnets-3/README.md

 # Botnets
 Botnet Stash (EDUCATION ONLY)

-Mostly Kowai botnets will be adding IRC and QBot soon
+Mostly Mirai botnets will be adding IRC and QBot soon